Arizona Divorce | Can You Remove Your Name from the Mortgage?

 Existing Mortgage Loan Without an Assumable Clause

-In a divorce situation if one of you is keeping the house and the existing mortgage does not have an assumable clause, the former spouse who is keeping the house will need to refinance the home loan in order to remove the one leaving the house from the loan.
+In a divorce situation, if one of you is keeping the house and the existing mortgage does not have an assumable clause, the former spouse (the one who is keeping the house) will need to refinance the home loan into their name in order to remove the other spouse (the one who is leaving the house) from the existing mortgage.

 Your Existing Mortgage Loan Does Have an Assumable Clause